ABOUT KITOVU MOBILE

-Kitovu Mobile AIDS Organization (Kitovu Mobile) is a Faith Based Organization under the “Registered Trustees of Masaka Diocese” that was started by the Medical Missionaries of Mary (MMM) in the year 1987 as a response to the HIV and AIDS crisis in Rakai district.
-The organization employs a holistic approach to addressing needs of both the infected and affected people within their communities of operation which are predominantly rural and poor, with high rates of HIV (12% prevalence) and large numbers of people infected and affected by HIV and AIDS.
-The most vulnerable include PLHA, orphans & other vulnerable children (approximately 1m orphans) and widows, among others.
+The organization employs a holistic approach to addressing needs of both the infected and affected people within their communities of operation which are predominantly rural and poor with a large number of people affected by HIV and AIDS.
+The most vulnerable include PLHA, orphans & other vulnerable children (approximately 1M orphans) and widows, among others.

 Through the Grandmothers and OVC Social support project,a good number of such most vulnerable grandmothers are have been and are being empowered through solidarity group in a phase out approach.

 In addition, the organization offers education support to the OVC under the grandmothers’ care and empower them with sustainable skills